Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

 Approaching Ottawa, I started seeing brighter and more frequent lightning flashes behind me.
 I pulled over on the west side of town to get a better look, and was surprised to see a nice barrage of negative cloud-to-ground bolts had begun.
 I shot high-speed video at this location, capturing several good bolts at my camera's 10,034 FPS setting.

 I had to move east to avoid getting overtaken by the rain.
 By this time, the lightning barrage had faded, with new stratiform activity beginning on the storm's northeastern flank.
 I felt this might have upward lightning potential in Kansas City, so I continued on to Overland Park.
 By then, the entire storm was on a permanent downtrend, and the lightning soon stopped altogether as the radar echoes shrunk to nothing.
 New storms were firing on the cold front farther west, but it would be hours before it would arrive at this location.
-I decided to call the active storm observation and begin the relatively short drive across Missouri to bring Plains trip #3 for the year to an end.
+I decided to call the active storm chasing and begin the relatively short drive across Missouri to bring Plains trip #3 for the year to an end.

 GO: Home | Storm Expeditions | Photography | Extreme Weather Library | Stock Footage | Blog